OnlyJ22/StudyToWGU/CS 109/Ch5.md

 * Use **BufferedReader** for multi-threaded applications and performance.
 * Both use **System.in** for input and must be closed properly.
 * Always check or handle exceptions for unexpected input.

-Here is the lesson formatted exactly according to your preferred structure:

----

 ### Section 4: Standard Output